getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ## Conclusion

 Following this guide, you should have successfully integrated the GetGudSDK into your UE project.
 By setting up the server-client architecture and implementing the necessary RPC functions, you can efficiently handle and test actions like movement and spawning within the UE environment.

-For more detailed information, refer to the official documentation of GetGudSDK and Unreal Engine 5.